hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 * The *Speculation* mechanism in a *Speculation Finesse* can also be used to perform a *Speculation Bluff*, which is similar to a *Priority Bluff*.
 * In the case where the card played was indeed the left-most of the possibilities, then this works exactly the same as a *Priority Bluff* - the next player will immediately blind-play their *Finesse Position* card and it will be immediately revealed that a *Bluff* has occured.
 * Things become more complicated if the card played does not happen to be the left-most of the possibilities.
 The next player will mark their *Finesse Position* card in the same way as if a failed *Speculation Finesse* occured.
 However, the rest of the team will know that it was a *Speculation Bluff*, because they see a playable card in the *Finesse Position* of the next player.
 * When this occurs, the bluffed player will mark their card with the wrong note.
-This is referred to as a *Speculation Mis-mark*.
+This is referred to as a *Speculation Mismark*.
 * For example, in a 3-player game:
   * Blue 1 and red 1 are played on the stacks.
   * Alice has a known playable yellow 1.
 She also has a known playable 2 that could be either blue 2 or red 2.
   * Alice does not see the blue 3 or the red 3, but she does see a playable green 1 on Bob's *Finesse Position*.
   * Alice plays the 2 as a *Speculation Bluff*, hoping to get the green 1 "for free".
 However, it happens to be the red 2.
   * Bob knows that Alice was supposed to play the yellow 1, so this must have been a *Speculation Finesse*.
 Bob marks his *Finesse Position* card as blue 3.
 Then, Bob discards.
-  * Alice and Cathy both mark the green 1 as a "blue 3 *Speculation Mis-mark*".
+  * Alice and Cathy both mark the green 1 as a "blue 3 *Speculation Mismark*".
 At this point, they can either:
     * Clue green 1 directly to get it to play, which would reveal to everyone that a failed *Speculation Bluff* occured and immediately resyncronize information amoung the team.
     * Let the card sit there until the real blue 2 is played, after which the green 1 will play for free as blue 2.
 After this happens, the *Speculation Bluff* will be revealed.
 * Note that to prevent confusion, we agree that it is illegal for players to perform a *Speculation Finesse* on a player who is two or more seats away if the next player has a playable card in *Finesse Position* that is not already gotten.